What’s The Best Robotic Vacuum Cleaner For 2020?

 - No smart navigation

 It only has two modes and you can’t set it to work at a certain time or even control it via a remote.
-However, it does a high-end HEPA filtration system which will collect 99.9% of all allergens.
+That said, it does a high-end HEPA filtration system which will collect 99.9% of all allergens.

-If you have pets then the ILIFE V3s Pro is likely to transform your life!
-Built for pet hair cleaning as well as normal dust and dirt, the ILIFE is a near silent robotic vacuum cleaner with a range of features.
+If you have pets then the ILIFE V3s Pro (Amazon price £159.99) is likely to transform your life!
+Built to collect pet hair as well as normal dust and dirt, the ILIFE is a featured-packed, near-silent robotic vacuum cleaner.

-Under the hood, there’s a Li-ion battery which provides up to 120 minutes of cleaning time.
-While the other two we’ve covered so far offered 1000 Pa of suction, the V3c Pro only offers 850 Pa.
+Under the hood is a Li-ion battery which provides up to 120 minutes of cleaning time.
+The V3c Pro offers 850 Pa of suction, which is slightly less than the first two.

-The low profile design enables the unit to clean under furniture, while the smart sensors protect objects and ensure the unit doesn’t drop down stairs.
+The low profile design enables the unit to clean under furniture, while the smart sensors protect objects and ensure the unit doesn’t drop steps.

-Designed to work on a range of sufaces including low-pile carpet, laminate, marble tile, hardwood and more.
-The two side brushes clear dust and dirt into the 300ml dustbin.
-The ILIFE V3S Pro vacuum has a high-efficiency filtration system that is anti-allergen and removes up to 99.97% of particles with a size of 0.3 µm.
+Designed to work on a range of surfaces including low-pile carpet, laminate, marble, hardwood and more.
+The two side brushes clean dust and dirt into the 300ml dustbin.
+The high-efficiency filtration system that is anti-allergen and removes up to 99.97% of particles.

 - Quiet operation